sankarshanmukhopadhyay/Links/README.md

 Human people are also maximizing a reward function.
 Over many generations, our genes have explored into the whole possibility space - testing some strategies that are cooperative, some that are more self-interested, and some that are plain nasty.

-The cooperative strategies cannot eliminate the nasty ones.
+The cooperative strategies cannot completely eliminate the nasty ones.
 Ecology has endless examples of this, and game theory has confirmed the effect with mathematics.
 It is not possible to eliminate the nasty strategies, but it is possible to hold them in equilibrium.

-It is naive, (and dangerous,) to hope that AIs will not explore the whole space of possibilities, including nasty strategies.
+It is naive, (and dangerous,) to hope that AIs will not explore the whole space of possibilities, including the nasty strategies.

-Cooperation in a vilage is the best technology so far for resisting the nastiness.
+Cooperation in a village is the best technology so far for resisting the nastiness.

 ---